-The original building dates back to the mid 16th century, despite the date of 1616 which still adorns the front porch.and was owned by one Sir Christopher Hatton, a lawyer and politician, Lord Chancellor of England and, according to popular rumour, lover of Queen Elizabeth I, who also owned neighbouring property.
+The Radnorshire Arms Hotel has a rich and diverse history, stretching back over four centuries.
+The original building dates back to the late 16th century, despite the date of 1616 which still adorns the front porch, and was owned by one Sir Christopher Hatton, a lawyer and politician, Lord Chancellor of England and, according to popular rumour, lover of Queen Elizabeth I, who also owned neighbouring property.
 Allegations of the affair were made public in 1584 by Mary, Queen of Scots, and in a strange twist of fate, Hatton was one of the commissioners who found her guilty of treason just three years later.
 He became Lord Chancellor that same year...

-In a less sinister vein, he also gave his name to 'Hatton Garden', London's Jewelry Capital.
-The Gardens of the Bishop of Ely were given to Hatton by Queen Elizabeth I in 1581, and the name remains to this day.
+In a less sinister vein, he also gave his name to 'Hatton Garden', London's Jewellery Capital.
+The house of the Bishop of Ely was officially granted to Hatton by Queen Elizabeth I in 1581 (much to the disgust of the Bishop), and the surrounding land became known as 'Hatton's Gardens' - the name remains to this day.